 - Time – 3h45min.

-First half of the day was through the forest you could spot many different birds hiding between the tree.
-From Low Camp on we started seen some snow peaks and far away mountain ranges.
-There were many places to stop on the way for rest, tea, food, water etc. From Low Camp the views were getting better and better if you’re lucky with the weather you can see several peaks e.g. Machhapchhre, Annapurna South, Mardi Himal.
+The first half of the day was through the forest you could spot many different birds hiding between the tree.
+From Low Camp on we started seeing some snow peaks and far-away mountain ranges.
+There were many places to stop on the way for rest, tea, food, water, etc. From Low Camp, the views are getting better and better if you’re lucky with the weather you can see several peaks e.g. Machhapchhre, Annapurna South, and Mardi Himal.
 The walk is tough but not as tough as the previous day, the ascend is quite long but not as steep and tiring as on the way to Forest Camp.

 If you feel tired or weak you can stop at Low Camp, it’s about 1h30min. from Forest Camp, there are a couple of tea houses there.
 The facilities are very similar everywhere on the trail.
-Room NPR 300/US$3 for two people, hot shower – NPR 200/US$2, wi-fi – NPR 200/US$2, charging phone – free.
+Room NPR 400/US$3 for two people, hot shower – NPR 300/US$2, wi-fi – NPR 300/US$2, charging the phone – free.

 From Low Camp you go over 3000 m going up is getting more and more challenging.
-The best you can do is to walk up slow, frequently stop for rest and drink enough water there will be several tea houses on the way.
-If you start having headache or any symptoms of altitude sickness rather stay for the night at lower altitude, give more time to your body to adjust and continue the next day.
+The best you can do is to walk up slowly, frequently stop for rest, and drink enough water.
+There will be several tea houses on the way where you can rest.
+If you start having a headache or any symptoms of altitude sickness stay for a night at a lower altitude, give yourself more time to adjust to the altitude, and continue walking up the next day.

-As I mentioned in the beginning we got a lot of snow on the route due to it Base Camp was closed, High Camp was the last place to stop.
-Even at High Camp snow was up to the roofs, water in pipes was frozen so no running water in the whole settlement, locals melted snow for cooking and making tea.
-High Camp has the most basic facilities on the route but the views from up here are spectacular if you’re lucky you can see amazing night sky and stunning sunrise.
+As I mentioned, in the beginning, we got a lot of snow on the route due to it Base Camp was closed, and High Camp was the last place to stop.
+Even at High Camp snow was up to the roofs, water in pipes was frozen so no running water in the whole settlement and locals melted snow for cooking and making tea.
+High Camp has the most basic facilities on the route but the views from up here are spectacular if you’re lucky you can see the amazing night sky and stunning sunrise.

 There are four or five smallish guest houses at High Camp in high season it’s highly recommended to book a spot in advance over the phone.